SRARAD/SingleTenantBase/README.md

 - **Searchable** - Makes domain objects searchable
 - **Executor** - Allows processes to be run in the background
+- **Crypto** - Uses a private key to communicate authentication parameters from the RADApps server
 - **Spring Security** - Adds basic authentication to the project
 - **Spring Security UI** - Adds additional CRUD interfaces to Spring Security
 - **Spring Security OAuth2** - Adds oauth